It’s a stressful and irritating time for so many people — when others can simply enjoy being outside in good weather with no symptoms at all.

 Hay fever is triggered by an allergic reaction to pollen.
 This allergic reaction means that the body releases antibodies called Immunoglobulin E (IgE) to these ‘allergens’ (substances you’re allergic to).

 If you’re exposed to an allergen, your body mistakenly believes it to be harmful and releases IgE in response.
 This then triggers the release of a substance called histamine in the nose, throat and eyes.
 It’s this histamine which causes the typical symptoms of hay fever.

 Our hay fever focus group

-We recently held a focus group to really get to the bottom of hay fever in the UK.
+In 2019 we held a focus group to really get to the bottom of hay fever in the UK.
 We discovered the most common triggers, the best ways to ease symptoms and places to go on holiday to get the best relief during the summer months.